mokjunneng/WhatTilesMr.Wolf/README.md

 4) penalty is handled when the wolf has turned (vibration felt)
 5) wolf vibrates before turning
 6) correct number of tiles deducted from penalised player
+7) Map generated for both players is the same
+8) player movement speed (before and after picking powerup)

 **Software Test** <br />
 Details of the software testing can be found in the testCases.cs script of our project.
 The following are test cases done by software testing: